 Then you have wood putty.
-These are the best wood fillers for use on wood that has already been given a finish.
+These are the best wood fillers for use on wood that have already been given a finish.

-Wood putty itself can be further subdivided into a wood putty malleable version, and the wood putty wax sticks.
+Wood putty itself can be further subdivided into a wood putty malleable version and wood putty wax sticks.